 Sales, finance and insurance

-The emergence of autonomous and connected vehicles are likely to have a dramatic impact on sales, finance & insurance models.
+The emergence of autonomous and connected vehicles are likely to have a dramatic impact on sales, finance and insurance models.
 Additionally, as more of the population continues to gravitate towards urban areas where options like mass transit and ride/car sharing are increasingly available, vehicle purchases (particularly in mature markets) have the potential to suffer.
 The overall customer experience of buying a vehicle has already begun to change with online shopping, car delivery services and direct sales to consumers that can leave dealerships out of the loop entirely.
 The pie runs the risk of shrinking for auto lenders as well.
-In an effort to get in front of these trends, new financing models have already been introduced in conjunction with ride & car sharing companies to incentivize new vehicle sales to non-traditional consumers.
+In an effort to get in front of these trends, new financing models have already been introduced in conjunction with ride and car sharing companies to incentivize new vehicle sales to non-traditional consumers.
 Further transparency of loan modeling, as well as continued transformation of finance options to improve the customer experience are also expected to drive transformation.

 Insurance will also be significantly affected.
-As autonomous & connected vehicles offer the promise to improve safety to pedestrians and reduce vehicle to vehicle collisions, insurance costs could plummet.
+As autonomous and connected vehicles offer the promise to improve safety to pedestrians and reduce vehicle to vehicle collisions, insurance costs could plummet.
 While the exact rate of adoption remains unknown, the near term impact will likely result in lower premiums for drivers.
 Longer term, the overall insurance market is expected to see a continued decline as claims decrease.
 Some insurance providers have begun offering Usage Based Insurance (UBI) as one alternative option for those who are either not regular drivers or participate in ride/car sharing programs.

 Of course with so many participants offering products and services, which are often layered on top of one another with increasing complexity, the risk of cybersecurity threats becomes very real.
 For e-commerce and other applications that require payment or other sensitive information, blockchain is seen as a key safety measure that is being used in a growing number of areas.
 Further consolidation and/or collaboration of digital systems is another step being taken…working together and finding communization represents a common sense approach to minimizing risk.
 However, at every turn, hackers continue to evolve and so the fight goes on.